-- Google Shopping: The best feature Google Shopping has going for it is that you can immediately see what prices the item you’re searching for is listed for and how many stores are listing it.
-If you see 50+ stores offering the same item for $99, there’s a strong chance that’s the realistic market rate for the item and you can base your opinion of the current sale you’re eyeing on that figure.
-Further, Google Shopping will also list prices for the item in nearby stores you can see not only what the average price for the item is but how much you’ll pay if you want to buy it in town.
+- Google Shopping: The best feature Google Shopping has going for it is that you can immediately see listed prices at many retailers (online and physical) for the item you’re searching.
+If you see 50+ stores offering the same item for $99, there’s a strong chance that’s the realistic market rate for the item, and you can base your opinion of the current sale you’re eyeing on that figure.
+Further, Google Shopping will also list prices for the item in nearby stores so you can see not only what the average price for the item is but how much you’ll pay if you want to buy it in town.

 - CamelCamelCamel: CamelCamelCamel not only tells you the current price of an item on Amazon, Newegg, and Best Buy, but how its price has changed over time.
 This is an important step because retailers tend to let prices drift up around the holidays, so the killer sales they’re pitching look all the more enticing (without hurting their profit as much).
 If the price has hit several lows and spiked over the last year, it’s important to know if you’re in the valley or the rise.
 You can scrutinize the actual price charts yourself or use the handy, good deal/best price badges to see if a product is at a currently stable price or historic low.
 CamelCamelCamel offers price alerts when items you’re monitoring experience a drop in price.

-Historically, we recommended more than just CamelCamelCamel in the price comparison category, but so many sites have become shamelessly unethical when it comes to promoting retails as having the best price (when really they just have the best kickbacks for the deal site), so we’ve been forced to trim our list back.
+Historically, we recommended more than just CamelCamelCamel in the price comparison category.
+Still, so many sites have become shamelessly unethical when it comes to promoting retails as having the best price (when really they just have the best kickbacks for the deal site), so we’ve been forced to trim our list back.

 Sign Up for Emails